Dataset Distillation with Infinitely Wide Convolutional Networks: Experimental Details

 where $\lambda_0 = 10^{-6}$.

+\textbf{ConvNet Architecture.} In \cite{zhao2020dataset, zhao2021dataset}, the ConvNet architecture used consists of three blocks of convolution, instance normalization, ReLu, and 2x2 average pooling, followed by a linear readout layer.
+In our work, we remove the instance normalization (in order to invoke the infinite-width limit) and we additionally prepend an additional convolution and ReLu layer at the beginning of the network, making our network consist of 4 convolutional layers instead of 3.\footnote{The latter modification was unintentional, as this additional block also occurs in the Myrtle architecture used in other kernel based works e.g.~\cite{shankar2020neural, lee2020finite, nguyen2021dataset}.} The two architectures are comparable in terms of performance, see \sref{sec:convnet_fix} and Tables \ref{table:convnet_fix_cifar10_all_ls} and \ref{table:convnet_fix_cifar10_all_ls}.

 \textbf{Table \ref{table:baselines}}: All KIP runs use label training and for both KIP and LS, regularized ZCA preprocessing is used for RGB datasets.
-All KIP test accuracies have mean and standard deviation computed with respect to 5 checkpoints based on 5 lowest train loss checkpoints (we checkpoint every 50 train steps, which with a target batch size of 5K means roughly every 5 epochs).
+All KIP test accuracies have mean and standard deviation computed with respect to 5 checkpoints based on 5 lowest train loss checkpoints (we checkpoint every 50 train steps, for which a target batch size of 5K means roughly every 5 epochs).
 Given the expensiveness of our runs (each of which requires hundreds of GPUs), it is prohibitively expensive to average runs over random seeds.
 In practice, we find very small variance between different runs with the same hyperparameters.
+The LS numbers, likewise, were computed with respect to a random support set from a single random seed.
 We use hyperparameters based on the previous discussion, except for the case of SVHN without augmentations.
 We found training to be unstable early on in this case, possibly due to the ZCA regularization of 100, while being optimal for kernel ridge-regression, leads to poor conditioning for the gradient updates in KIP.
 So for the case of SVHN without augmentations, we fall back to the CIFAR10 hyperparameters of ZCA regularization of $0.1$ and learning rate of $0.04$.

 \textbf{Details for neural network transfer:} For neural network transfer experiments in Tables \ref{table:transfer_nn}, \ref{table:nn_settings}, \ref{table:cifar10_all_kip}, \ref{table:svhn_all_kip}, \ref{table:cifar100_all_kip}, Figures \ref{fig:kernel_sampling} (right), \ref{fig:ood_transfer}, \ref{fig:in_dist_nn_transfer}, and \ref{fig:hps_sweep}, we follow training and optimization hyperparameter tuning scheme of~\citet{lee2020finite, nguyen2021dataset}.